delphicventurescode/fulmo_talk_series__speaker_bios__public/README.md

 ## SPEAKER BIOS
 ##

-## Prof. GK Suresh
-GK Suresh has 22 years of corporate experience with ITC Limited across Sales, Marketing, Product Development, and Business Leadership.
-He was part of the team that established ITC's Personal Care business, launching brands like Fiama, Vivel, and Engage.
-He later headed Marketing for the Foods business, managing brands such as Aashirvaad, Bingo, Sunfeast, Yippee, Candyman, and BNatural across categories including Staples, Snacks, Biscuits, Noodles, Confectionery, and Juices.
-His final corporate role involved launching the chocolate (Fabelle) and coffee (Sunbean) categories as Vice President, New Category Development.

-In 2017, he transitioned to academia and is currently a Professor at PES University, as well as a Visiting Professor at IIM Bangalore.
-Alongside teaching, he has advised several companies, including Tata Soulfull, DFM Snacks (Crax), KRBL (India Gate), Amrutanjan, Indian Oil, and others.
-He also serves as a mentor at one of India's largest incubators, NSRCEL at IIM Bangalore.

 ## Dr. Nalin Sharda
 Dr. Nalin Sharda earned his B.Tech. and Ph.D. degrees from the Indian Institute of Technology, Delhi.